-A graveside service for Theodosia “Teddy” Nelson Westlake will be held at 9:30 AM, November 30, 2019 at Maple Grove Cemetery in Granville, Ohio, with Pastor Bob Long officiating.
+A graveside service for Theodosia “Teddy” Nelson Westlake will be held at 9:30 AM, November 30, 2019 at Maple Grove Cemetery in Granville, Ohio.
 A memorial service celebrating her life will follow at 11:30 AM at Centenary United Methodist Church, 102 E. Broadway, in Granville, where the family will receive friends in the sanctuary one hour prior to the service.

 A graduate of Denison University, class of 1951, Teddy died peacefully on Tuesday, November 5, 2019 at Kendal of Granville, surrounded by loving & devoted family, friends, and caregivers.
 She was born in 1928 in Philadelphia, PA to the late Theodosia Darling Seibold Nelson and William George Nelson, Jr.